Reading is a huge part of my life. I enjoy reading for fun, as do many, but did you know there are many benefits to reading books?

 I can also attest that reading is one of the best coping mechanisms this world has to offer.
 I’ve lived a thousand lives within the pages of my favorite books, and I turn to them like old friends when my own life feels suffocating.

-“If there is one thing I want my students to learn from me,” says Grace Poole, Blogger + Founder, ParentingUnderPressur
+“If there is one thing I want my students to learn from me,” says Grace Poole, Blogger and founder, ParentingUnderPressur

 The importance of reading cannot be overstated.
 Reading is one of the best gifts you can give yourself and give to your children.
 Whether we read fiction books, romances, fantasy, or non-fiction, books are a potent tool.
 Reading is one of the best ways to learn.
 I recommend giving your children books to read that teach them about important life skills, such as money, and to help start conversations about important topics with young children.
 Reading can be a great bonding tool with your kids (if you have them) and can be the best thing in your life.